ual/dataquick/README.md

 • do not use intermediate tab-delimited version from June, which had formatting errors

 **Assessor history**
-• yearly snapshots of records from each county
+• yearly snapshots of records from each county (frequency varies beginning in 2012)
 • data covers 2004–2013 for all counties, plus 2014 for some counties
 • provided as sequence of large fixed-width text files (dated 7-20 or 7-21-2014)
 • do not use earlier May/June version of the files, which didn't match the schema